 Closing the gap

-- Get more involved in academia - Right now, academia tends to treat cybersecurity as a supplemental skill—something you acquire after a degree—rather than a Tier 1 educational program.
+- Get more involved in academia - Right now, academia tends to treat cybersecurity as a supplemental skill—something you acquire after a degree—rather than a Tier 1 educational programme.
 To deepen the cybersecurity talent pool, this must change.

 - Broaden your horizons - Successful cybersecurity teams are strengthened when team members have diverse disciplinary backgrounds.
 As such, it makes sense to broaden recruitment efforts and introduce cybersecurity to individuals who may not view it as a traditional career option.

 - Challenge misconceptions - If cultural barriers and misconceptions are preventing individuals from applying for cybersecurity roles in your region, it may be time to explore the root cause of those barriers and devise a marketing strategy to overcome them.
-This will involve reflecting on the needs of the local talent pool, their perception of your business, and the talent narrative you’re telling.
+This will involve reflecting on the needs of the local talent pool, their perception of your business and the talent narrative you’re telling.

 How Deloitte attracts top cybersecurity talent